 Common triggers include stress, strep throat, and cold weather.
 The condition may aggravate during the winter or at a particularly stressful time.
 A scratch or bad sunburn may trigger it as well.
 In some cases, psoriasis flares about 10 to 14 days after they injure their skin.

 Some people develop a type of arthritis called psoriatic arthritis.
-The first sign is frequently swollen, stiff, and sometimes painful joints when waking up.
+The first sign is frequently swelling, stiffness, and sometimes pain in the joints when waking up.
 If this happens, tell a dermatologist right away.

 Like psoriasis, psoriatic arthritis is a lifelong condition.
 If psoriatic arthritis worsens, the affected joints can deteriorate.
-Medication can help prevent this.
-This is why it is so important to tell a dermatologist about your problems.
+Medication can help prevent this that is why it is so important to tell a dermatologist about your problems.

-Dermatologists diagnose psoriasis by examining the patient’s skin, nails, and scalp.
-To find out if anything else may have developed such as an infection, a dermatologist may perform a biopsy during an office visit.
+Dermatologists can diagnose psoriasis by examining the patient’s skin, nails, and scalp.
+To find out if anything else may have developed such as an infection, a dermatologist may perform a biopsy during an clinic visit.

-About 80 % of people living with psoriasis have plaque type.
-This type causes patches of raised, reddish skin covered by silvery white scale.
+About 80% of people living with psoriasis have a plaque-type which causes patches of raised, reddish skin covered by silvery-white scale.
 Patches frequently form on the elbows, knees, and lower back, but may occur anywhere on the skin.

 Identical in appearance to plaque psoriasis on the body; it is characterized by silvery white scales and reddish patches.
-Scalp psoriasis also tends to be very itchy.
-Because patients often cannot help scratching and the scales fall onto a patient’s clothing, scalp psoriasis can be misdiagnosed as a dandruff.
+Scalp psoriasis also tends to be very itchy and because patients often cannot help it and resist scratching, the scales fall onto a patient’s clothing, and as a result scalp psoriasis can be misdiagnosed as a dandruff.
 Even with the right diagnosis can be difficult to control.

 Psoriasis can affect the fingernails and toenails.
 One sign of this is tiny pits in the nails.
 As the psoriasis worsens, the nails may loosen, thicken, and eventually crumble.